 Capital City Properties (CCP)

 CCP is a separate 501(c)(3) nonprofit organization that was created in 1991 to relieve the burden of government in the funding of Saint Paul Port Authority projects.
 CCP generates revenue through a variety of sources, including new markets tax credits, joint venture partnerships and investment earnings.
-Approximately 29 percent of Saint Paul Port Authority expenses were covered by CCP grants in 2016; the amount is expected to increase to 32 percent in 2017.
+Approximately 23 percent of Saint Paul Port Authority expenses were covered by CCP grants in 2017.